yaninsanity/CalCraze/README.md

 ### 🐍 Prerequisites
 Ensure you have Python 3.11+ and `pygame` installed.
-Please ensure you install following in your env
+Install the following in your environment:
 ```bash
 pip install pygame googletrans==4.0.0-rc1
 ```